KHadham/library-frontend/README.md

 - [Screenshoot](#screenshoot)

 ## Introduction
-  Libraryku is an application to make web-based online book loan simulation .
+  This is a web application to make web-based online book loan simulation .
 There are several books with famous authors and can read a brief synopsis by looking at the details of the book

 The purpose of this application is for people to borrow books online and easily